Sliding Dumbbell Method to search for the CME in heavy ion collisions: Summary

-In summary, we have analyzed AMPT Monte Carlo generated Au+Au events at $\sqrt{s}_{\mathrm{NN}}=200$ GeV along with the AMPT sample obtained by externally injected CME signal, using the sliding dumbbell method.
-For the first time, it became possible to corner the events responsible for the CME like signal corresponding the top 10\% $f_{DbCS}$ bins wherein the CME sensitive 3-particle $\gamma$ correlator enhances many times as it is evident from the Fig.\ref{fig4} leading to enhanced value of $\Delta\gamma$ ($\sim$8 times) for the top $f_{DbCS}$ bin (Fig.\ref{fig5}).
-It is found that $\sqrt{| \gamma_{SS} |}$ varies linearly with the positive charge asymmetry across the dumbbell ($\langle A^+ \rangle$).
-Therefore, for the first time, it became possible to access the parity violating parameter, $a_{1}$, through $A^+$.
-The fraction of CME extracted in the top $f_{DbCS}$ bin is significant ($>$0.5), however the extracted CME fraction is zero within the statistical uncertainty for the default AMPT sample.
-The $f_{CME}$ decreases with increasing collision centrality (decreasing the percentage of injecting CME like signal) for particular AMPT sample.
-In view of the above, it is possible with the SDM to detect even a smallest CME signal ($\sim$0.5\%) generated due to flipping the charges of pair of particles in an event.
-The SDM can be applied to Au+Au, isobaric (Zr+Zr, Ru+Ru) collisions at the RHIC and Pb+Pb collisions at the LHC energies to search minutely for the CME signal.
+We conducted an analysis of Au+Au events generated by AMPT with string melting configuration, at a center-of-mass energy $\sqrt{s}_{\mathrm{NN}}=200$ GeV.
+Additionally, we examined AMPT samples with externally injected Chiral Magnetic Effect (CME) signal using the sliding dumbbell method.
+For the first time, we successfully isolated events that exhibit CME-like signal, corresponding to the top 10\% of dumbbell charge separation ($f_{DbCS}$) bins.
+In these events, the CME-sensitive 3-particle $\gamma$ correlator showed a significant enhancement, as demonstrated in Fig.\ref{fig4}, resulting in an approximately 8-fold increase in the value of $\Delta\gamma$ for the top $f_{DbCS}$ bins (Fig.\ref{fig7} Bottom).
+We observed that the $\sqrt{| \gamma_{SS} |}$ value exhibits a linear relationship with positive charge asymmetry ($\langle A^+ \rangle$) across the dumbbell.
+Consequently, we were able to access the parity-violating parameter, $a_1$, through $\langle A^+ \rangle$ for the first time.
+The fraction of CME extracted from the top $f_{DbCS}$ bins was found to be substantial ($>$0.5), while the extracted CME fraction from the AMPT sample was statistically zero.
+Therefore, the sliding dumbbell method enables the detection of even the smallest CME signal (approximately 1\%).
+Given these results, it is feasible to employ the Sliding Dumbbell Method in future studies of Au+Au, isobaric (Zr+Zr, Ru+Ru) collisions at RHIC, and Pb+Pb collisions at LHC energies to meticulously search for the CME signal.